| |

 You must have a secure internet connection

 When working remotely for a German company, you MUST ensure your internet connection is secure and stable.
-That’s why many employers only allow their employees to work from home instead of coffee shops or coworking spaces.
+That’s why many employers only allow employees to work from home instead of coffee shops or coworking spaces.

-Remote workers should use a VPN to secure their internet access, especially if they are abroad or working from public areas, like coffee shops.
+Remote workers should use a VPN to secure internet access, especially if they are abroad or working from public areas, like coffee shops.
 The top 3 best VPN providers in the world are:

 What else do you need to consider?

-There are many details one needs to watch out for when working remotely from another country.
 We can’t cover all of them, but the following points are worth considering:

 1. Immigration law: Do you have a right to work in that country?
 Do you need a visa?
 Ask the advice of the lawyer here.